cpmech/laclib/README.md

 Follow the procedures in https://github.com/cpmech/script-install-mumps

-**NOTE**: we cannot use the default Debian package named libmumps-dev because it's missing some additional (and efficient) ordering tools.
+**NOTE**: we prefer to compile MUMPS ourselves instead of using the default Debian package named _libmumps-dev_ because the Debian package doesn't include some additional, and efficient, ordering tools.

 ### Compilation